EdinburghGenomics/bashmocker/README.md

 ## A quick example

-Say you have a shell script named cleanup.sh:
+Say you have a shell script named *cleanup.sh*:

 ```sh
 #!/bin/bash